 Two arms of the convention

-6.24 There are two arms to the caretaker convention, applying respectively:
+6.24 There are two arms to the caretaker convention.
+Which arm applies depends on whether:

-The principles that apply in each situation are set out below.
+The principles that apply in each situation are set out in paragraphs 6.25 - 6.30.

-- In general terms, the normal business of government and the day-to-day administration of departments and other agencies in the state sector may continue during the caretaker period.
+- In general terms, the normal business of government and the day-to-day administration of the public sector may continue during the caretaker period.

 - Decisions taken and specific policy determined before the start of the caretaker period may be implemented by a caretaker government (subject to paragraph 6.26).